nicotine-plus/nicotine-plus/doc/RUNFROMGIT.md

 * On Windows:

     * The miniupnpc client is now included in the `files/win32/upnpc` subdirectory and should work out of the box.

+    * Directories beginning with a dot '.' are not shared on any OS.

+    Additionally if you want your hidden directories (Windows attribute) not to be shared you should install 'Python for Windows Extensions' via pip:

+    `python.exe -m pip install pypiwin32`
     * Other optional dependencies: I'm working on it :)